jckuri/pneumonia_detector/FDA_Submission.md

 1144 (pneumonia train) + 1144 (non_pneumonia train) = 2288 (all train)
 ```

-From a total of 1,431 pneumonia cases, 1,144 pneumonia cases (80% of the pneumonia cases) were randomly sampled (without repetition) and put in the training dataset.
+From a total of 1,431 pneumonia cases, 1,144 pneumonia cases (80% of the pneumonia cases) were randomly sampled (without repetition) and put in the training dataset.<br/>
 From a total of 110,689 non-pneumonia cases, 1,144 non-pneumonia cases were randomly sampled (without repetition) and put in the training dataset.

 The training dataset has many augmentations: